Intel Security case study

 Intel Security transforms its quota management and sales compensation management with Anaplan in the cloud

-As with many technology companies, people are one of Intel’s principal assets The company relies on its 6,595 employees to create innovative products that help its customers prove compliance with regulations, protect data, prevent disruptions, identify vulnerabilities, and continuously monitor and improve their security.
+As with many technology companies, people are one of Intel’s principal assets.
+The company relies on more than 6,000 employees to create innovative products that help its customers prove compliance with regulations, protect data, prevent disruptions, identify vulnerabilities, and continuously monitor and improve their security.

 The uniquely complex character of the sales quota and remuneration process meant that sales capacity and remuneration planning has always been managed by finance and operations teams outside of conventional payroll and human resources systems.
 The finance and operations functions relied on a plethora of disconnected Microsoft® Excel® spreadsheets and up to 40 different Microsoft® Access® databases with only in-business technical support and resources.

 “I was concerned that so much sensitive compensation information lived in spreadsheets,” said Bayless.
 “Based on constant audits and reviews, we were confident that people were getting paid accurately, but the calculations were spread across 25+ finance and operations personnel based in different geographies around the world and it was difficult to consolidate, review, and approve commission-related data in a timely fashion.”

 The finance organization was constantly bumping up against capacity constraints.
 Reporting and review timescales, following even the simplest of changes, could take up to 48 hours to turn around.

 “I was not only worried about the integrity of the information but also our ability to scale up the operation in the face of growth.
 If we doubled our size, would we end up managing 80 databases?” added Bayless.
 “So we needed to consider how we could improve the process to be more scalable as well as streamline communications with the sales teams and sales management through swifter review and approval of compensation targets, and more insightful analysis and reporting.”